mdwhatcott/testing/README.md

 	    reflect.DeepEqual in most cases, but also compares numerics regardless of specific type and compares time.Time values using the time.Equal method.

+	func HappenAfter(actual any, expected ...any) error
+	    HappenAfter ensures that the first time value happens after the second.

 	func HappenOn(actual any, expected ...any) error
 	    HappenOn ensures that two time values happen at the same instant.
-See the time.Time.Equal method for teh details.
+See the time.Time.Equal method for the details.
 This function defers to Equal to do the work.

 	func HaveLength(actual any, expected ...any) error